The Antarctic Projection: a Penguin’s World Map

 We see the Law of Conservation of Trouble at work: the distortions are still there, only now in other places.

 On the Arctic projection, the left map with the north pole in the middle, it is not so noticable because there is simply not that much land in the southern hemisphere.
 Only Australia and New Zealand look somewhat distorted.

 The Antarctic projection, on the right, centered around the South Pole, only shows Africa, South America, Australia and Antarctica more or less in the right shape.
 The northerly continents are stretched to absurd proportions.

 The arctic projection is used sometimes, for example in the flag of the United Nations.
-But you hardly ever see the Antarctic projection, which was a reason for me to develop that one in more detail:
+But you hardly ever see the Antarctic projection.
+That seemed like a good reason for me to develop that one in more detail:

 So that’s how a penguin looks at the world.
 What is especially striking is that our planet does not have three oceans, as we always learned.
 It is in fact one big Earthsea, with a couple of big islands (Antarctica and Australia) and a robust peninsula: South America.

 And no, for European use this map is less suitable.
 But there aren’t that many penguins living here.